Seraaron/agora/srd/Player Characters.md

 # Player Characters

-A Player character (aka. _Playable character_ or PC for short) is like a fictional marionette that you control, and speak for, and otherwise inhabit to interact with the game world for the duration of play session using your imagination.
+A 'Player Character' (aka. a _playable character_ or PC for short) is like a fictional marionette that you control, and speak for, and otherwise inhabit to interact with the game world for the duration of a play session using your imagination.
 This is the primary act of _roleplaying_.

 > ### Nb.
-> **Player character's are usually the protagonists of the stories we tell**, _or at least the main cast_.
+> **Player character's are usually the protagonists of the stories we tell**, _or members of the main cast at least_.
 Player characters are always either:
 >
-> -   Actively working on getting what they want
+> -   Actively working on getting what they want,
-> -   Dealing with some kind of conflict in their life
+> -   Dealing with some kind of conflict in their life,
-> -   Or undergoing some kind of change
+> -   Or undergoing some kind of change.
 >
-> And we follow their point of view, through each triumph and disaster, for the majority of each session.
+> We follow their point of view, through each triumph and disaster, for the majority of each session.
 >
 > By contrast, the characters that are not actively controlled by yourself or other players are called [[Non-player Characters]] (NPCs), whom are typically controlled by the [[Facilitator]]. _They're more like the side cast_.

-You create your PC in a process called '[[Character Assembly]]', which is a set of special rules that you engage with only during [[Development Sessions|development sessions]] to create a believable sapient being; assembled out of lists and choices, and stats and numbers.
+You create your PC in a process called '[[Character Assembly]]', which is a set of special rules that you engage with only during [[Development Sessions|development sessions]] to create a believable sapient being — assembled out of lists and choices, and stats and numbers.

 **Then life is breathed into the character at the start of each [[Session Structure|session of play]] by speaking aloud their [[Principles]]**, _which you have hand-written to match the games current [[setting and situation]]_.